sensedeep/onetable-migrate/README.md

 You use deploy this library two ways:

-* Local Migrations via the [OneTable CLI](https://www.npmjs.com/package/onetable-cli).
+-   Local Migrations via the [OneTable CLI](https://www.npmjs.com/package/onetable-cli).
-* Remote Migrations hosted via Lambda and remotely controlled via the OneTable CLI.
+-   Remote Migrations hosted via Lambda and remotely controlled via the OneTable CLI.

 ### Local Migrations

 With local migrations, you keep your migration scripts locally on a development system and manage using the [OneTable CLI](https://www.npmjs.com/package/onetable-cli).
 The OneTable CLI includes this migration library internally and can manage migrations using AWS credentials.

 The migration scripts must be JavaScript.
-TypeScript is not yet supported for local scripts.
-When using remote migrations, you can use TypeScript.
+TypeScript migrations must be compiled to Javascript for execution.

 In this mode, DynamoDB I/O is performed from within the OneTable CLI process.
 This means I/O travels to and from the system hosting the OneTable CLI process.
 This works well for local development databases and smaller remote databases.

 ### Remote Migrations

-If you have large databases or complex migrations, you should host the OneTable Migrate library via AWS Lambda so that it executes in the same AWS region and availablity zone as your DynamoDB instance.
+If you have production databases or complex migrations, you should host the OneTable Migrate library via AWS Lambda so that it executes in the same AWS region and availablity zone as your DynamoDB instance.
 This will accelerate migrations by minimizing the I/O transfer time.

 The [OneTable Controller](https://github.com/sensedeep/onetable-controller) sample is an self-contained sample hosting of this library for executing migrations in the cloud.
 It uses the serverless framework to create a Lambda proxy that responds to CLI and SenseDeep migration commands.